Questions

 We try to make our classes as accessible as possible.
 We have students from the age of 12 to 82, with a range of needs and interests, and we really like it that way.

-We really enjoy teaching, so we're happy to repeat instructions, to talk more slowly, to try new ways of explaining and teaching things - just ask.
+We really enjoy teaching, so we're happy to repeat instructions, to talk more slowly, to work with translaters (including Auslan!), to try new ways of explaining and teaching things.
+Just let us know if you need more from us.

 YES.